Soumya117/finnDisplay/README.md

-# Python Flask App to present finn data.
+# Python Flask App to present finn.no data.

 This app uses the data stored by #finnazureflaskapp.
 On load, it queries the Azure Storage Blob for data and presents a graphical representation.
 It also shows the overall data collected from finn in the tables below.